TiyoNotFound/TMath-Utils/README.md

 19. **Gravity-based Puzzle Game**: Solve puzzles by manipulating objects with realistic gravity physics.
 20. **Planetary Orbit Simulation**: Simulate orbits of planets and celestial bodies in a 2D space environment.

-Please note that the example project ideas provided are brief descriptions.
-You can expand upon each idea in the README file to give more details and context for each project suggestion.
-Additionally, you can add more project ideas to inspire developers to use the "math_utils.inc" library in various creative ways.